professor1412/workfromoffice-or-workfromhome/README.md

-# workfromoffice-or-workfromhome
-# Work from Home Decision Prediction System
+# Work from Home Or Work from Office Decision Prediction System

 ## Description
 This project aims to predict an individual's preference for working from home based on various input parameters.
 The model takes the following input parameters: